zoltarinio79/GlowTan-Legal/privacy.md

 ## 11. Contact

 If you have any questions about this Privacy Policy or your data, please contact us:

-Stefanos
-Email:
+Email: glowtan@ghostnoteapps.com